sogaiu/janet-pegdoc/README.md

 `(opt patt)` and `(? patt)` are aliases for `(between 0 1 patt)`
 ```

-Show just examples for a peg special.
+Show just usages for a peg special.

 ```
-$ pdoc -x string
+$ pdoc -u string

 (peg/match "cat" "cat")
 # =>